 Choosing birth control requires taking a look at the individual’s personal preferences.
 With all the options available, we’ll help you determine what type of birth control is right for you when you visit our office in Youngstown, OH!
-Both Dr. Hill and Nurse Practitioner Cynthia Daniels can tell you about birth control side effects, and help you decide on the best option.
+Dr. Hill and his Nurse Practitioner can tell you about birth control side effects and help you decide on the best option.
 Birth control options include:

 - Female condom - a pouch that's inserted in the vagina or anus before sex for birth control and protection against sexually transmitted infection.
 It works like other condoms, except that it's worn on the inside.

 - Male condom - a thin covering worn on the penis during sex to prevent pregnancy.
 Condoms are the only method of birth control that prevents sexually transmitted infections.
 Available with or without latex and spermicides.